galaxyproject/training-material/topics/microbiome/tutorials/dada-16S/tutorial.md

 The investigation of environmental microbial communities and microbiomes has been revolutionized by the development of high-throughput amplicon sequencing.
-In amplicon sequencing a particular genetic locus, for example the 16S rRNA gene in bacteria, is amplified from DNA extracted from the community of interest, and then sequenced on a next-generation sequencing platform.
+In amplicon sequencing a particular genetic locus, for example the 16S rRNA gene (or a part of it) in bacteria, is amplified from DNA extracted from the community of interest, and then sequenced on a next-generation sequencing platform.
 This technique removes the need to culture microbes in order to detect their presence, and cost-effectively provides a deep census of a microbial community.